liberland/laws/drafting/drafts/police-law.md

 d) Apprehending a dangerous or violent criminal or preventing their escape when the use of force is deemed necessary to accomplish this.

 2. Lethal weapons may be used as a last resort when all other means have clearly failed or when it can be assumed with overwhelming conviction that such less damaging measures would clearly fail.
-When using a lethal weapon, the Agent shall, whenever possible without clearly compromising the purpose of the weapon use, aim to injure rather than kill the targeted person.
+When using a lethal weapon, the Agent shall aim to injure rather than kill the targeted person whenever possible without clearly compromising the purpose of the weapon use.

 ### Art.
-23: Sunset Clause
+23: Final Provision

-This Law shall remain in effect until the Government reliably determines, based on evidence, that at least two thousand citizens habitually or permanently reside in Liberland.
+This Law shall gain legal force on ... and shall remain in force until repealed.